-environmentally related measures, cost efficiency and other economic analyses and assumptions related thereto;
+• environmentally related measures, cost efficiency and other economic analyses and assumptions related thereto;

-reports on the implementation of environmental legislation;
+• reports on the implementation of environmental legislation;

-condition of human health and safety.
+• the condition of human health and safety.

+46. Under Section 29 of Paragraph (1) of Government Decree 66/2015 (III.30.) on the government offices of the capitol and counties, the legal successor of Environment, Nature and Water Protection Authorities are the capital, and county government offices since 1st April 2015.

-46. Environment-, Nature, and Water Protection authorities publish their legally binding decisions on their respective websites.
+Environment, Nature and Water Protection Authorities have published all legally binding decisions on their respective websites.
+After the realignment of the authorities, the environmental and nature protection departments of Government Offices publish their legally binding decisions on their respective websites.

+Standpoint of the Deputy Commissioner for the Protection of the Interests of Future Generations:

+There is a great discrepancy between government offices as to what information is available on their websites which and this concerns the availability of further data in connection with legally binding decisions, proclamations and environmental protection authority processes as well.
+The Speaker for Future Generations has initiated the review of government websites and if necessary remodelling in order to guarantee the availability of all data required for public participation.
+Water authority decisions no longer appear in their full wording on the website of the disaster management authority, only a proclamation describes the formulation of the given decision and where it may be viewed.
+In contrast with other sectors falling under the control of disaster management – public protection, industrial safety, fire protection− water management does not appear with the same weight on the disaster management homepage and as a result searching for information is more difficult and less information is available in electronic format than before the reorganization.

-47. As per the regulations of Government Decree No. 201/2001 (X. 25.) on the “water quality and the methods of supervision” data regarding the quality of drinking water, incidental health risks and steps made to avert these risks by both the drinking water provider and the competent public health authority must be made public on their respective websites.
-National level coverage on the quality of drinking water is undertaken by the National Institute of Environmental Health that publishes public information on its website that allows detailed search on the level of settlements.
-The Governmental Decree No. 78/2008 (IV.3.) on the “quality requirements of natural bathing waters and on the designation and operation of natural bathing areas” contains regulations on the publication of information regarding bathing water quality.
+47. Under the regulation of Government Decree 201/2001 on the “water quality and the methods of supervision” data regarding the quality of drinking water, incidental health risks and steps made to avert these risks by both the drinking water provider and the competent public health authority must be made public on their respective websites.
+National level coverage on the quality of drinking water is undertaken by the National Centre of Environmental Health (OKK) – National Directorate on Environmental Health (OKI) that publishes public information on its website that allows detailed search on the level of settlements.
+The Governmental Decree 78/2008.
+(IV.3.) on the “quality requirements of natural bathing waters and on the designation and operation of natural bathing areas” contains regulations on the publication of information regarding bathing water quality.
 At natural bathing areas, all information relating to the beach must be published at the website of the local county public health authority under whose jurisdiction the given beach falls.
 On country level, information on the water quality, including all risk factors under the so-called bathing water profile, of all natural bathing areas must be published by The National Public Health Office.
-The website of the National Environmental Health Institutions provides information on the latest results of water quality inspections with the help an interactive map that allows detailed searches.
+The website (oki.antsz.hu) of the National Public Health Centre provides information on the latest results of water quality inspections with the help an interactive map that allows detailed searches.

-48. Point 3. of Part I of Appendix 1 of Government Decision No. 1330/2011 (X.12.) prescribes, that the efficient use of communicational IT devices and passenger information systems must be motivated in order to achieve the effective minimisation of traffic PM10 and to favour the increase in proportion of public transportation for the sake of improved air quality.
-The providing of up-to-date information to the public on the harmful outside, but direct effects and costs of traffic is also part of this point.
+48. Government Decision 1330/2011.
+(X.12.) encourages the effective information systems for passengers, the use of communicational IT systems and the provision of up-to-date information for the public on the adverse effects and costs of traffic in order to minimize PM10 and improve the air quality.

+Problems reported by environmental- and nature protection civil organizations:

+In practice daily up-to-date information on adverse effects and outside costs is not available.

 Article 4, paragraph 1 (ensuring access to information)